JamesLMilner/dojo-calc/README.md

 ## Demo

+A demo of the application can be seen on the [GitHub pages site for this repository](https://JamesMilnerUK.github.io/dojo-calc).

 ## Development

 * `npm run build` - Will build the source files (src) and place the built files in output/dist